Higher Dimensional Versions of the Douglas-Ahlfors Identities: The forms of in the harmonic analysis setting

-Let $u\in L^2(S^{n-1})$ and $U$ the harmonic extension of $u$ into the unit ball $B_{n}.$ It is well known knowledge that $u$ is non-tangential boundary limit of $U$ on the sphere $S^{n-1}$ a.e.
+Let $U$ be the harmonic extension of $u$ into the unit ball $B_{n}$ in ${\mathbb R}^n$.
+It is well known knowledge that the function values of $u$ are the non-tangential boundary limits of $U$ on the sphere $S^{n-1}$ a.e.
 As main result of this section, we have

 \begin{theorem} Let $n\geq 2$.
 Then